Consider Bursting Your Christian Bubble

 4. Your outreach only reaches in.

 A church filled with members in the Christian bubble tends to do things for themselves.
 There is no lack of fellowship opportunities, but who else is there?
 Friends?
 Family?
 Other like-minded churches?
 Well, that’s fine, but unless you reach out to others your church isn’t truly reaching out.
 Get it?
+We need to open the door, not slam it shut.

 5. You are uncomfortable with church visitors.

 I will admit it.
 I’m uncomfortable around new people.
 I’m a shy, introverted, only child.
 Of course I’m uncomfortable around strangers!
 Also, sometimes I’m a little uncertain around nonbelievers.
-I worry I’m too weird to them, or I have a hard time hearing certain language they are comfortable using around me.
+I worry I’m too weird to them, and I have a difficult time hearing certain language they are comfortable using around me.
 Most of the time, though, that’s not an issue.
 Besides, we shouldn’t let worries and concerns stop us from being kind and welcoming to others.

 Yes, visitors make church less predictable.
 They might sit in your seat.
 (I hope you know that’s a joke…) A guest might wear something you’d never be caught wearing.
 She might live a lifestyle you know to be sin.
 You love her anyway and welcome her.
 Give her the gospel.
 If this is something you are not interested in doing, then you might be stuck in a Christian bubble.